MinhasKamal/BengaliDictionary/README.md

 # Bengali Dictionary
 #### A Large Collection of Bengali Words & Translations

-This repository contains open datasets of Bengali word list, English to Bengali translations, and all Bengali single and combined characters.
-These datasets can be used for spell checking, spell correction, dictionary, typing suggestions, and many more other purposes.
-All the files are encoded in UTF-8.
+This repository contains open datasets of Bengali word list and English to Bengali translations.
+These datasets can be used for spell checking, spell correction, dictionary, typing suggestion, and many more other purposes.

 There is also a simple Java implementation of [Bengali Spell Checker](https://github.com/MinhasKamal/BengaliDictionary/blob/master/src/SpellChecker.java) and [English to Bengali Dictionary](https://github.com/MinhasKamal/BengaliDictionary/blob/master/src/Dictionary.java).